Ivan Yates: Media work

 Yates co-presented the Newstalk breakfast show from 2009, firstly with Claire Byrne and subsequently with Chris Donoghue.
 On 23 March 2012, he announced he would be leaving both the station and his column in the Irish Examiner with effect from 6 April 2012, to concentrate on his personal finances.
 He also presented Tonight with Vincent Browne on TV3 during summer 2011.

 He returned to Newstalk in September 2013, once again co-presenting the breakfast show with Chris Donoghue.

 Yates is a regular conference speaker, motivational speaker and MC at business events in Ireland.
 He is a client of Noel Kelly, of NK Management.

 Yates co-hosted The Tonight Show on TV3 and presented The Hard Shoulder on Newstalk until his retirement from broadcasting in July 2020.
 Kieran Cuddihy replaced Yates as the host of The Hard Shoulder in September 2020.
-In 2025 Yates was dropped from the Path to Power podcast which he had co-hosted with Matt Cooper, this occurred after revelations that Yates had couched the Fianna Fáil candidate, Jim Gavin, in that years presidential election.
+In 2025 Yates was dropped from the Path to Power podcast which he had co-hosted with Matt Cooper, this occurred after revelations that Yates had coached the Fianna Fáil candidate, Jim Gavin, in that years presidential election.
 Yates never disclosed this to his audience, his co-host, or the producers of the podcast.